-In conclusion, with MEIR mitigation measures incorporated, the project will not result in any hydrology and water quality impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, the project fully within the scope of the Fresno General Plan and will not result in any hydrology and water quality impacts beyond those analyzed in MEIR SCH No. 2012111015.

-In Fresno, the roadway system configuration has been primarily based on a traditional grid pattern.
-Outside of the Downtown Area the grid is based on a north-south orientation based on Township, Range and Section lines.
-Almost all of the Arterial and Collector Streets (roadways) within the Metropolitan Area are regularly spaced at half-mile intervals.
+ENVIRONMENTAL ISSUES Potentially Significant Impact 0 Less Than Significant Impact No Impact X. LAND USE AND PLANNING - Would the project: a) Physically divide an established community? х b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? x c) Conflict with any applicable habitat conservation plan or natural community conservation plan? х orientation based on Township, Range and Section lines.
+Almost all of the Arterial and Collector Streets (roadways) within the Metropolitan Area are regularly spaced at halfmile intervals.
 This roadway pattern has been modified in the past several decades to include several curvilinear and diagonal alignments, and neighborhood street patterns have sometimes deviated from the grid patterns.